BYUHPC/grade/share/man/man1/grade.1.md

-# RETURN VALUE

-If the grade meets or exceeds the number of points possible, zero is returned; if an error occurs, 1 is returned; if bad arguments are supplied, 2 is returned; and if points are missed, the number of points missed (rounded up to the nearest integer) is returned.

 # BUGS AND QUIRKS

 There's no build-in protection from malice--if a disgruntled student puts `rm -r $HOME/*` in a script that you're  grading, you may be in for a bad time.
 Running in a chroot or a container is encouraged.